 How can you contact this organization?

-• The written notice you received tells you how to reach this organization.
-(Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2, Section 4, of this booklet.)
+• The written notice you received (Notice of Medicare Non-Coverage) tells you how to reach this organization.
+Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2.